learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 ## Goals

-* When the `Antique` button is tapped, an activity indicator should be presented and animated to show the user some processing is going on.
+* When the `Filter` button is tapped, an activity indicator should be presented and animated to show the user some processing is going on.
 This activity indicator should stop when the image is filtered.
 * We also want to allow the user to continue to pan and zoom the image while the filtration occurs in the background.
 * When the camera button is tapped, the user should be able to select a photo from the device's photo library.